Dooque/aoe2-de-in-game-rating-overlay/README.md

 ### How to close the program?

-Right click and the click on `Exit`.
+Right click and then click on `Exit`.

 ### How do I get my Steam profile ID?